ro31337/first-visit-js/README.md

 			    classToAdd: 'yellow-background'
 			});
         });
+    If you want to specify multiple classes, just add a space between them.

 * `currentPathOnly` (boolean) - show element not for the whole website, but for current path only.
 It can be useful when you want to show hints for newbies for multiple pages of your website.